ketchley/tdm-workshop/module-4.md

 - Complete a variety of text analyses to become familiar with the Voyant platform
 - Generate your visualization output and decide if you were able to answer your research question using the methodologies you chose
 - What additional research questions do you have now that you've completed your initial analysis?

+Share the results of your work with us via email or shared Google doc!
+Our contact details are on the [about](About.md) page.